GLEP 1: GLEP Purpose and Guidelines

-Copyright -- Every new GLEP must be explicitly labelled as licensed under the Creative Commons Attribution-ShareAlike (CC-BY-SA) license, version 3.0 .
-Older GLEPs in the public domain should be relicensed to CC-BY-SA 3.0 when they are updated.
-GLEPs released under the Open Publication License (OPL) may remain as-is, but are strongly encouraged to be relicensed under CC-BY-SA 3.0 with the consent of all authors.
+Copyright -- Every new GLEP must be explicitly labelled as licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA-4.0) .
+Older GLEPs released under CC-BY-SA-3.0 should be relicensed to CC-BY-SA-4.0 when they are updated.

 GLEPs are UTF-8 encoded text files written in ReStructuredText markup that is then converted to HTML using Docutils .
 ReStructuredText allows for rich markup that is still quite easy to read, but also results in good-looking and functional HTML.
 GLEP 2 contains a boilerplate template for use with ReStructuredText GLEPs.